faktorvier/f4-woocommerce-shipping-phone-and-e-mail/readme.txt

 4. Fields on the order admin page
 5. Fields in edit address form
 6. Field configuration in WooCommerce settings

-== Planned features ==

-* Full integration into API and REST
-* Compatibility check for other popular payment gateways

 == Changelog ==